ryanjfrizzell/theme-defaultfoot/README.md

-# these-default-copyright
+# theme-defaultfoot

 Since Gitbook, probably say about 3.0.0 GitBook made it increasingly hard to add in footers, no idea why this was done.
-Anyways this theme makes it possible to define variablesi in your book.json and use them in the footer, novel concept right?
+Anyways this theme makes it possible to define some vars in your book.json and use them in the footer, novel concept right?

 ### Usage